ashweeni-b/Git-Notes/commands.md

-## Commands Used for the Project
+## Commands in Git

-The Git commands used to complete the tasks are as follows:
+The Git commands are as follows:

 <ol>
 <h3> <i> General </i> </h3>